 collected as it is still referenced by manifest

 B is eligible for garbage collection.

 More details about garbage collection

 Garbage collection runs in two phases.
 First, in the ‘mark’ phase, the process scans all the manifests in the registry.
 From these manifests, it constructs a set of content address digests.
 This set is the ‘mark set’ and denotes the set of blobs to not delete.
-Secondly, in the ‘sweep’ phase, the process scans all the blobs and if a blob’s content address digest is not in the mark set, the process will delete it.
+Secondly, in the ‘sweep’ phase, the process scans all the blobs and if a blob’s content address digest is not in the mark set, the process deletes it.

 Run garbage collection